Iceland

 Although temperatures rarely drop below freezing, Iceland’s location in the North Atlantic does mean that daily weather conditions are changeable.
 In fact, there’s a Nordic saying: “If you don’t like the weather, wait 15 minutes and it’ll change.”
 So no matter when your guests are traveling, we recommend bringing waterproof gear and warm layers.

-Iceland is located on both a hotspot and the Mid-Atlantic Ridge, which runs right through it.
+Iceland is located on both a volcanic hotspot and the Mid-Atlantic Ridge, which runs right through it.
 This location means that the island is highly geologically active with many volcanoes.
-The climate is subarctic (see more about Seasons and Climate).
+The climate is subarctic.
 The warm North Atlantic Current ensures generally higher annual temperatures than in most places of similar latitude in the world.

 Iceland does not have a rainy season, but precipitation peaks in October to February, with the southern and western parts receiving the most rainfall.
 The North, East and Interior experience colder winter temperatures but warmer summers, and noticeably less snow and rain.